V6 Mainnet Node Instructions

 Go to tab "Service Tokenomics";

 Input your ask price and sign the transaction.
-The Node Alliance current minimum ask is 0.24 TRAC/(epoch * KB);
+The current average network ask is 0.01 TRAC/(epoch * KB);

 Restart your node: